-This document covers using the Distutils to distribute your Python modules, concentrating on the role of developer/distributor: if you're looking for information on installing Python modules, you should refer to the Installing Python Modules (in Installing Python Modules) chapter.
+This document covers using the Distutils to distribute your Python modules, concentrating on the role of developer/distributor: if you're looking for information on installing Python modules, you should refer to the installindex chapter.

 1.1 Concepts & Terminology

 Using the Distutils is quite simple, both for module developers and for users/administrators installing third-party modules.
 As a developer, your responsibilities (apart from writing solid, well-documented and well-tested code, of course!) are: